Logarithmic regret in the dynamic and stochastic knapsack problem with equal rewards

 \section{Conclusions and future direction}

 In this paper we study the dynamic and stochastic knapsack problem with equal rewards and independent random weights with common continuous distribution $F$.
 We prove that---under some mild regularity conditions on the weight distribution---the regret is, at most, logarithmic in $n$.
-In particular, we show that this regret bound is attained by a re-optimized heuristic that can be expressed explicitly and that provides a key analytical connection with the offline solution.
+In particular, we show that this regret bound is attained by a reoptimized heuristic that can be expressed explicitly and that provides a key analytical connection with the offline solution.

 Two questions stem naturally from our analysis.
-The first one entails the difference in performance between the re-optimized heuristic and the optimal online policy.
+The first one entails the difference in performance between the reoptimized heuristic and the optimal online policy.
 Based on our numerical experiments, we conjecture that

 for all $n \geq 1$ and for a large class of weight distributions.
 However, it is well-known that the optimal policy often lacks of desirable structural properties, so proving \eqref{eq:conjecture-pistar-pihat} is unlikely to be easy.
 The second question has to do with the performance of the offline-sort algorithm.
 Here, the numerical evidence suggests that